 Students desiring accommodation on-campus should complete a housing application form available from the Office of Admissions and Records.
 Housing is assigned only after an applicant's admission has been approved (see the Financial Information section for deposits and rent).
-Living in AIIAS accommodation is a privilege, not a right.
+Living in AIIAS accommodation is a privilege, not a right and before occupying the dormitory, the student is expected to sign the housing contract and submit it to the Student Services Office.
 Housing off-campus in the local community is available by private arrangement.
-Assistance in locating off-campus housing may be obtained from the Student Services and Public Relations Office.
-For further detailed information on student housing, please refer to the Housing Handbook which is available from the Office of Student Services, or at docs.aiias.edu.
+Assistance in locating off-campus housing may be obtained from the Student Services Office.
+For further detailed information on student housing, please refer to the Housing Handbook which is available from the Office of Student Services, or at www.aiias.edu/studenthandbook.